cpuQ/hikari-chatbot/README.md

 python -m pip install -r requirements.txt
 ```
 > [!note]
-> i only tested it with python 3.11 lol
+> i only tested it with python 3.11 on windows lol

 # setup
 open the `.env` file and put in your openai api key and discord bot token